 Reasons to Manufacture in Vermont

-What does this mean for manufacturers?
+What this means for manufacturers:

 - Clarifies and reduces the complexity of tax law to enable greater compliance with the Vermont Department of Taxes, reducing the cost and likelihood of audits.

-Securing this win for the manufacturing industry was possible due to the support of several Vermont Chamber Members.
+Securing this win for the manufacturing industry was possible due to the support of several Vermont Chamber members.
 Along with Darn Tough, Maple Landmark, Vermont Precision Tools, and Twincraft Skincare, Julia Birnn Fields, Owner of Birnn Chocolates of Vermont was one of the business leaders who shared her story with legislators.
 Julia and Chris discussed this win, and what it will ultimately mean for businesses like hers, on the State to Main podcast.

-This economic development tool is growing an emerging Maintenance, Repair and Overhaul (MRO) cluster in Vermont, which is part of the state’s combined $2 billion aerospace manufacturing and civil aviation industry, and attracting large, out-of-state and out-of-country aerospace OEMs and Primes seeking to lower their costs and gain a competitive advantage as the aviation industry recovers from the pandemic.
+This economic development tool is growing an emerging maintenance, repair, and overhaul cluster in Vermont, which is part of the state’s combined $2 billion aerospace manufacturing and civil aviation industry, and attracting large, out-of-state and out-of-country aerospace OEMs and Primes seeking to lower their costs and gain a competitive advantage as the aviation industry recovers from the pandemic.

-Through direct testimony and lobbying efforts, the Vermont ensured $300K in FY2022 State funding for a Montreal Office for VT (CIDEP) to recruit foreign direct investments and repealed the 10% U.S. tariff on Canadian aluminum in partnership with Canadian and Connecticut partners and the governors of VT, NH, and ME (2020).
+Through direct testimony and lobbying efforts, the Vermont Chamber ensured $300 thousand in FY2022 State funding for a Montreal Office for Vermont to recruit foreign direct investments.
+The 10% U.S. tariff on Canadian aluminum was also repealed in partnership with Canadian and Connecticut partners and the governors of VT, NH, and ME (2020).